afneville/docs/dev/unix/shell.md

 title: Shell Scripting
 ---

-A Shell script is a program that is executed by a shell.
+A shell script is a program that is executed by a shell.
 Shells operate as command line interpreters; scripts are an automated method of issuing sequential commands to a shell.
 Shell scripts are plain text files and are not compiled before they are executed.
 They must, however, have